ibm-cloud-docs/containers/storage-utilities.md

     ```
     {: screen}

 6. Authorize the non-SDS worker node to access the block storage device.
-Replace `<volume_ID>` with the volume ID of your block storage device that you retrieved earlier, and `<private_worker_IP>` with the private IP address of the non-SDS worker node where you want to attach the device.
+Replace `<volume_ID>` with the volume ID of your block storage device that you retrieved earlier, and `<private_worker_IP>` with the private IP address of the non-SDS worker node where you attach the device.

     ```sh
     ibmcloud sl block access-authorize <volume_ID> -p <private_worker_IP>